achillesn/smart-cedar/about.md

     title: About us

 ---
-**Imperfect ID** is a music band, founded by Achilles Nasios and Nikos Koliousis in 2020, as they discovered that they where transmitted by the virus of music.
+**Imperfect ID** is a music band, founded by Achilles Nasios and Nikos Koliousis in 2020, as they discovered that they where seriously transmitted by the virus of music.

 Achilles Nasios is a visual artist, writter and musician.
 Born in Greece, studied in Prague, Berlin, Athens and Stockholm.
 Since 2007 he lives and creates between Sweden and Greece.